Career Choice Guide

 • Continue to use verbs to describe job duties and accomplishments that are most relevant to the work you are currently seeking.

 • Normally you should only include your most recent ten years of work experience on your resume.
-There are exceptions, but typically employers are most interested in your most recent experience, and going back more than ten years on your resume can age you.

 EDUCATION